 Your root canal pain should abate after some days but if swelling and pain persist, you should not hesitate to see your dentist immediately.
 A lot of people require between one and two treatment sessions before achieving success with the procedure.
-If your case is severe, you session requirement may even be more and recurring pain may indicate that you need additional sessions.
+If your case is severe, your session requirement may even be more and recurring pain may indicate that you need additional sessions.

 Usually, the discomfort should reduce after you have taken the pain-relief drugs.
 If you discover that there is no improvement, you should inform your doctor and a stronger pain reliever may be recommended for you.
 However, it is very important for you to note that strong pain relievers can only be taken for a short time.

-As soon as your treatment is completed, a crown will be put on it which can be made of gold, porcelain or metal.
+As soon as your treatment is completed, a crown will be put on it which can be made of gold, porcelain, or metal.
 This will go a long way in preventing imminent damage to the compromised tooth.
 In some instances, the pain you are experiencing is an impermanent side effect while you are getting used to the new crown.

-Managing your post-root-canal pain should done in conjunction with your dentist.
+Managing your post-root-canal pain should be done in conjunction with your dentist.
 Apart from medications that your dentist will prescribe for you which you can only take for some time, there are other things that you can do to manage the pain.
 You should take your oral health seriously.
 And you should avoid crunchy as well as hard foods until the time that your pain subsides.
 If you are a smoker, you should quit totally or for some time.
-You should also consider activities that can help in relieving stress such as meditation, yoga and so on, as they can help you not to focus on your pain.
+You should also consider activities that can help in relieving stress such as meditation, yoga, and so on, as they can help you not to focus on your pain.

 6 Tips For Speeding Up Root Canal Recovery